 1.Select the Materials tab on the Job Costing Form first, then

 2.Click the New Bill option on the Job Form's Navigation Menu at the top of the Job Costing Form

 Job Costing Form - New Bill Icon - Materials tab

 3.Choose the Vendor who will provide the Materials.

-❑Documenting and Billing Material expenses using the Material tab on the Job Costing Form:
+❑Documenting and Billing Step-by-Step instructions for Material expenses using the Material tab on the Job Costing Form:

 •Locate the appropriate Job following the instructions at the beginning of this chapter.